RESIDENCE LIFE & HOUSING POLICIES:

 (See CONSOLIDATION OF VACANCIES)

 Electrical appliances have the potential to be hazardous if misused or not kept in proper repair and should always be used with caution and supervision.
-Appliances should be UL (Underwriter Laboratory) approved and have an automatic shut off system whenever available (coffee makers, curling irons, irons, etc.) The following appliances may not be used in the residence halls:
+Appliances should be UL (Underwriter Laboratory) approved and have an automatic shut off system whenever available (coffee makers, curling irons, irons, etc.) No cooking is allowed in the residence hall bedrooms.
+Each hall has access to a kitchen.
+The following appliances may not be used in the residence halls:

 - broiler/toaster oven